 In August 2003, Jennifer Garner began dating her Alias co-star Michael Vartan.

-In 2003, Jennifer Garner played Elektra in the action superhero film "Daredevil" and voiced herself in an episode of "The Simpsons".
+In 2003, Jennifer Garner co-starred in 'Daredevil' as Elektra and voiced herself in an episode of 'The Simpsons'.

 In March 2004, Jennifer Garner's divorce from Scott Foley was finalized.

-In August 2004, Jennifer Garner began dating Ben Affleck.
+In August 2004, Jennifer Garner began dating Ben Affleck after developing a friendship on the sets of Pearl Harbor and Daredevil.

-In 2004, Jennifer Garner starred in the romantic comedy "13 Going on 30", which was widely praised.
+In 2004, Jennifer Garner received further recognition for her starring role in the romantic comedy '13 Going on 30'.

-In 2005, Jennifer Garner reprised the character of Elektra in the Daredevil spin-off film "Elektra".
+In 2005, Jennifer Garner reprised the character of Elektra in the 'Daredevil' spin-off film 'Elektra'; it was a box office and critical failure.

-On April 4, 2006, Jennifer Garner participated in the compilation album Unexpected Dreams – Songs from the Stars and sang a solo version of "My Heart Is So Full Of You".
+On April 4, 2006, the compilation album Unexpected Dreams – Songs from the Stars was released, featuring Jennifer Garner singing a solo version of "My Heart Is So Full Of You" from Frank Loesser's The Most Happy Fella.

 In 2006, Jennifer Garner spoke at a rally in support of Democratic congressional candidate Jerry McNerney in Pleasanton, California.

-In 2007, after a break, Jennifer Garner returned to work with a supporting role in "Juno" and played an FBI investigator in "The Kingdom".
+In 2007, Jennifer Garner returned to work after a one-year break, taking a supporting role in 'Juno' and playing an FBI investigator in 'The Kingdom'.

 In 2008, Jennifer Garner hosted two fundraisers for Barack Obama during the 2008 Democratic Primary.